Monadical-SAS/taiga-taskmaster/packages/webhook/README.md

 ## Features

-- HTTP server for receiving PRD update webhooks from Taiga
+- HTTP server for receiving Taiga user story webhooks
-- Authorization validation using Bearer tokens
+- HMAC-SHA1 signature validation using webhook tokens
-- Payload validation and processing
+- Payload validation and processing for user stories with "prd" tag
-- Integration with task generation services
+- Integration with task generation and sync services
 - Error handling and logging
 - Graceful shutdown handling